 Salt concentration is the first step in establishing a safe fermentation environment.
 Particular concentrations of salt pave the way for creating a happy home for lactic acid producing bacteria.
 These bacteria are species of Leuconostoc and Lactobacillus.
 It isn't about how salty or not salty you like your fermented vegetables.
 It is about the home you are supposed to create in order for these beneficial bacteria to thrive.
 All the microbes needed to get the fermentation process started are already present on your vegetables, even after you wash them.
 Once you provide the proper salt concentration, bacterial succession can occur and lactic acid can be adequately produced.

-In order to provide the microbes present on the vegetables with the goldilocks principal of salt, the concentration that is just right, you must use units of mass to measure your salt.
+In order to provide the microbes present on the vegetables with the goldilocks principle of salt, the concentration that is just right, you must use units of mass to measure your salt.
 There are two mathematical ways to create an exact percent salt solution.

 PSA: Using the metric system is much easier because 1 mL of water weighs 1 gram.
 So there is no mathematical conversion between mL and grams measurements of water in the metric system.